15 people are interested

 - Make a one-year commitment to a Table, once matched;

-- Listen to the young adult, and ensure that the goals the Table is working toward are Thiers, not Yours.
+- Listen to the young adult, and ensure that the goals the Table is working toward are Theirs, not Yours.

 - Provide the emotional support the young adult needs to live a better life.